dapr/docs/daprdocs/content/en/developing-applications/integrations/Azure/azure-authentication/howto-mi.md

 > Dapr supports both system-assigned and user-assigned identities.

 In your component YAML, the [`azureClientId` property]({{< ref "authenticating-azure.md#authenticating-with-managed-identities-mi" >}}) only needs to be set if using user-assigned identity.
-Otherwise, you can omit this property for system-managed identity to be used by default.
+Otherwise this property can be omitted and system-managed identity will be used by default.

 ## System-assigned